 For entrepreneurs, effectively promoting your pitch is key to its success, so now is the time to kick-start your promotional activity.
 You can find a host of resources on pitch promotion, here.

 Launching on Crowdcube

 Your client’s pitch will launch privately until their pitch reaches 20% of the investment target, giving your client time to secure investment from lead investors and their own network before the raise goes public.

 Managing live pitch

 When your pitch is live, your client’s focus should be on actively promoting their crowdfunding campaign.
 This includes ongoing marketing of the campaign to their own network of customers and contacts, promotion via their website and social channels, as well as regular updates on their Crowdcube pitch page.

 You can find our resources for managing a live pitch, here.

 Once you've raised 75% of your target, your client will be introduced to our legal team, who will start preparing for the completion of your round.
 We will request any further information needed to carry out legal checks in order to make appropriate disclosures to investors.

 Once your client has reached their maximum funding target and the pitch has closed to investment, we'll start our completions process.
-We will complete anti-money laundering checks on investors, send them a 7-day cooling off email, complete our final legal checks, capture payments and issue share certificates.
+We will complete anti-money laundering checks on investors, inform them via email of the cooling off period, complete our final legal checks, capture payments and issue share certificates.
 We will also work with your client to complete the necessary tax filings, and provide you with information on the Companies House filings you need to do.